PAL-Net: A Point-Wise CNN with Patch-Attention for 3D Facial Landmark Localization: Experimental analysis

 \subsection{Training Procedure}

-The model was trained using a composite loss function designed to balance point-wise accuracy, measured as the mean Euclidean distance between corresponding predicted and ground truth landmarks, and the preservation of anatomical structure through inter-landmark distances.
-The loss function minimized during training combined the mean Euclidean distance between predicted and ground truth landmark positions (localization loss) with the mean absolute difference between all pairwise distances within the predicted and ground truth landmark sets (distance loss).
+The model was trained using a composite loss function designed to balance point-wise accuracy with anatomical consistency.
+This objective minimizes a localization loss, defined as the mean Euclidean distance between predicted and ground-truth landmarks, combined with a structural loss based on the mean absolute difference of their inter-landmark distances.
 The final loss was formulated as a weighted sum of the two components, with weights set to $\alpha = 0.6$ and $\beta = 0.4$, prioritizing precise localization while encouraging the preservation of relative distances between landmarks:

-where $\hat{\mathbf{l}}_k$ and $\mathbf{l}_k$ denote the predicted and ground truth coordinates of the $k$-th landmark, respectively.
-Model weights were initialized using the Glorot Normal (Xavier normal) \parencite{glorot2010understanding} method to facilitate efficient gradient propagation during backpropagation.
-A fixed random seed was used to ensure reproducibility of the results across multiple runs.
-Training was performed using the Adam optimizer \parencite{kingma2014adam} with an initial learning rate of $1 \times 10^{-3}$ and a batch size of 16.
-To improve convergence and mitigate overfitting, a ReduceLROnPlateau scheduler was employed, the scheduler monitored the validation loss at each epoch, and if no improvement was observed for 8 consecutive epochs, the learning rate was reduced by a factor of 0.5.
-Additionally, an early stopping mechanism was applied with a patience of 30 epochs, meaning that training would terminate if no further improvement in validation loss was observed for that amount of epoch.
-The model weights corresponding to the epoch with the lowest observed validation loss were retained and later reloaded to ensure that subsequent evaluations used the optimal parameters.
-Data preprocessing, patch generation, and landmark approximation were completed prior to training and were not altered during the training loop.
+$\hat{\mathbf{l}}_k$ and $\mathbf{l}_k$ denote the predicted and ground truth coordinates of the $k$-th landmark, respectively.
+Model weights were initialized using the Glorot Normal (Xavier normal) method to facilitate efficient gradient propagation during backpropagation.
+A fixed random seed was used to ensure reproducibility across multiple runs.
+Training was performed using the Adam optimizer with an initial learning rate of $1 \times 10^{-3}$ and a batch size of 16.
+To improve convergence and mitigate overfitting, a ReduceLROnPlateau scheduler was employed.
+The scheduler monitored the validation loss at each epoch and, if no improvement was observed for 8 consecutive epochs, it reduced the learning rate by a factor of 0.5.
+Additionally, an early stopping mechanism was applied with a patience of 30 epochs, meaning that training would terminate if no further improvement in validation loss was observed for that number of epochs.
+The model weights corresponding to the epoch with the lowest observed validation loss (typically occurring around epoch 250) were retained and later reloaded to ensure that subsequent evaluations used the optimal parameters.
+Data preprocessing, patch generation, and landmark approximation were completed prior to training and remained unchanged throughout the training loop.